cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   Note that this pattern provides no way to remove a map entry from the prefix table entry.

-* If both left hand side and right hand side are one of the string types (not necessarily the same), the bytes of the left hand side are concatenated with the bytes of the right hand side.
+* If both left-hand side and right-hand side are one of the string types (not necessarily the same), the bytes of the left-hand side are concatenated with the bytes of the right-hand side.
   Byte strings concatenated with text strings need to contain valid UTF-8 data.
   The result of the concatenation gets the type of the unwrapped rump